pavoltravnik/maxims-of-law/maxims-of-law.md

 Sic utere tuo ut alienum non laedas.
 So use your own as not to injure another's property.
 1 Bl.
 Com.
 306; Broom's max.
 160; 4 McCord, 472; 2 Bouv.
 Inst. n.
 2379.

 Sicut natura nil facit per saltum, ita nec lex.
-AS nature does nothing by a bound or leap, so neither does the law.
+As nature does nothing by a bound or leap, so neither does the law.
 Co.
 Litt.
 238.

-Silent leges inter arma. laws are silent amidst arms.
+Silent leges inter arma.
+Laws are silent amidst arms.
 4 Co.
 Inst.
 70.

 Simplicitas est legibus amica.
 Simplicity is favorable to the law.
 4 Co.
 8.